symbol/symbol-docs/source/concepts/account-filter.rst

   Blocking spam transactions

-The company opts to configure their product accounts filters, enabling only to receive transactions containing "company.quality:seal" mosaics.
+The company opts to configure their product accounts filters, enabling only to receive transactions containing ``company.quality:seal`` mosaics.

 Enhancing the account security
 ==============================

-Lately, Alice is only using her main account to cosign aggregate transactions where a :doc:`multisig<multisig>` she is a cosignatory is involved.
+Lately, Alice is only using her main account to cosign aggregate transactions where a :doc:`multisig<multisig-account>` she is a cosignatory is involved.

 As a temporary measure, Alice opts to disable announcing transfer transactions from her main account, double checking that any of the funds she owns will be transferred.

 ******************************
 Account Properties Transaction